Welcome to Rehabilitation Services at UMF

 - Class field trip

-The Rehabilitation Services Program at the University of Maine Farmington provides a Bachelor of Science Degree in Rehabilitation Services, a Bachelor of Arts in Rehabilitation Administration (interdisciplinary), a Minor in Rehabilitation Services, as well as specialized training programs in rehabilitation.
-The coursework in the Rehabilitation Services Program will provide you with the general skills to work with a variety of populations ranging from children through elderly.
-Some examples include individuals with: traumatic brain injuries, addictions, mental illness, physical disabilities and much more.
+The Rehabilitation Services Program at the University of Maine Farmington consists of over 100 majors and provides a Bachelor of Science Degree in Rehabilitation Services, and a Minor in Rehabilitation Services.
+The coursework in the Rehabilitation Services Program will provide you with the skills to work with a variety of populations ranging from children through elderly.
+We pride ourselves on small class sizes, approachable professors, and hands-on learning as evidenced by highly selective field placements.
+Faculty work closely with students to ensure that their career goals and ambitions in the helping profession are attained through one on one work and a student mentoring program.

 Here are some of the courses you may take in this program: